2-fore!-1 Golf in England: East

 Golf in Essex

 Immediately north-east of London and bounded to the south by the Thames is the home county, Essex.
 It is part of what was once the Kingdom of Essex, referred to in records as early as AD 527.
 Essex became a county after the Norman conquest.
-Much of the area then became a Royal Forest until, after the 13th century, the forest law gradually lost effect.
+Much of the area was then to be a Royal Forest until, after the 13th century, the forest law gradually lost effect.
 Today, Essex is a popular holiday destination for golfers, who enjoy a good mix of both coastal and inland golf courses.
 Some golf clubs of note include the Royal Epping Forest Golf Club, a public course laid out on the hunting grounds of King Henry VIII that curves and rises into the forest where hidden bunkers await; Burnham on Crouch Golf Club, a challenging course on rolling meadowland with views over the river Crouch; Clacton on the Sea Golf Club, founded in 1892, with both parkland and links features interwoven in its design; Thorndon Park Golf Club, a supremely beautiful mature parkland course with hundreds of trees including 500 year old oaks along a course designed by Harry Colt, with two nine hole loops and a stream-fed five acre lake, all on fast draining soil and turf that springs as you walk: one of the very best.

 Golf in Cambridgeshire